RadhaPriyanka33/spotify-api-end-to-end-etl-pipeline-data-engineering-project/README.md

   - we also need client id and client secret key from spotify developer account.
 - Then we deploy the code on **AWS Lambda** for Data Extraction.
 - We the write transformation function on AWS Lambda.
-- Then add trigger using **CloudWatch** to run the extraction automatically.
+- Then add trigger using **CloudWatch** to run the extraction automatically, once a day.
 - Build automated trigger on transformation function.
 - These extracted and transformed files are stored on **Amazon S3** by creating a bucket and folders in the bucket appropriately.
 - After this we use **AWS Glue**  and **Athena** on these data files to build a DB with the analytics tables.